tus/TUSKit/README.md

 }
 ```

-But we discourage you from doing so.
+But we discourage you from doing so because it makes resetting between tests harder, and it becomes problematic in a multi-threaded environment.